Please send all your inquiries in English to my email email@example.com

-I don’t take requests via DM.
+I don’t take requests via Instagram.

-Also please attach some reference photos of works you like to give me a better vision of your idea.
 All this information is necessary for me to understand your idea, tell you approximate price, session duration and available dates.

 I work only with my own sketches and in my style.
 I kindly ask you to send me a request only if my work really appeals to you.
 I will not be able to take your project if your request doesn’t include examples of my work or includes mainly other artists’ work.